RuanGuojie/Nitrogen-status-estimation/README.md

 **Tools Required**

-Python 3.9 is used during development and following packages are required to run the code provided:
+Python 3.9 was used during development and the following packages are required to run the codes provided:

 - torch
 - sklearn